dm-guy/utm-alternative/Tagging URLs.md

 		}
 </pre>

-Again, with Upgraded URLs and Adwords Editor, the approach described above is very easy to execute.
+<b>Again, from marketing point of view, using your parameter will allow you to use {keyword} parameter, which will be the most informative data for your tracking.</b> Again, with Upgraded URLs and Adwords Editor, it's very easy to do so.

 <h2>Linkedin and others</h2>
 With linkedin and other platform, you will have to tag your target URLs manually, therefore you can easily add the src parameter in the following way:<pre>www.example.com/?utm_source=Linkedin&utm_medium=cpc&utm_content=XXX&utm_campaign=YOURCAMPAIGN&src=YOURCAMPAIGN</pre>